APSC Exam 2025: Your Ultimate Opportunity Guide

 ● The economy of Assam- economy, service sector issues, development planning, major agriculture, government welfare schemes, infrastructure, and resources.

-● Biodiversity, security, environment, disaster management, related to Assam.
+● Biodiversity, security, environment, and disaster management related to Assam.

 Work from Home, on your Own Schedule